tmplab/LJay/README.md

 use /nozoid/osc/number value : Store a new value in gstt.osc[number] (number : 0-255)
 or program your own OSC commands in bhorosc.py

+Add your set and curve in settables (main.py)

+Modify in gstt set and curve to run your curve at startup.

 #
 # LJay OSC commands :